tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 * It maps more closely to the mental map of the system itself
 * It takes less time to think up-front about how the user will consume it
-* Usually, it only affords a single implementation, maybe two, so it's easier to imagine how it will be used.
+* Usually, it only affords a single implementation, maybe two, so it's easier to imagine how it will be used

 In contrast, `io.Reader` offers additional advantages:

 * Can be easily retrofitted to other use cases
 * Requires no state checks to use properly
-* Interfaces like io.Reader tend to remain stable over time, while a shallower version would often grow to accommodate more and more features
+* Interfaces like this tend to remain stable over time, while a shallower version would often grow to accommodate more and more features
 * It allows for natural composability into other abstractions, like a `ReadWriter` or a `ReadCloser`

 ```